MichaelRoyer/CleaningData/README.md

 If the data has been previously downloaded from the course website, then this script will recognize that and not download it again.
 The contents of the tidyData data frame and how it was cleaned up and summarized are explained in the CodeBook.md.

-Review the results of the tidyData data frame at your leisure.
+Please, review the results of the tidyData data frame at your leisure.
+Thank you!